 The moon, a crescent scythe sweeping the stars, rose and neared its peak as Ebon Dirge recounted his gains and allowed the boy to continue his absorption uninterrupted.
 Right as the moon reached its peak, at the point of ushering in the witching hour, the last of the red energy from the lotus was sucked out of it, a pure white lotus remaining shining the moonlight as Strong River's eyes snapped open.

-Strong River rose to his feet, raising his balled fists and examining them -- a gesture Ebon Dirge noticed the kid did fairly often -- and nodded, satisfied.
+Strong River rose to his feet, raising his balled fists and examining them -- a gesture Ebon Dirge noticed the kid did reasonably often -- and nodded, satisfied.
 "Thank you, Mister Black."
 The boy's eyes rose to the moon overhead.
 "I've been away from the clan for too long, though.
 I guess it's time I headed back."
 He sighed, giving a glance at the drained lotus as he turned and began his hike back through the fields.

 Ebon Dirge had been waiting for this.
 "Yes, my young friend?"